-- 1 We shall be responsible for making a forecast of 'GB National Demand' and 'GB Transmission System Demand' (as defined in the Grid Code) and the periodic release of these forecasts to the Balancing Mechanism Reporting Agent (BMRA) in accordance with the timetable specified in the BC1, Appendix 2 of the Grid Code.
-This data is published by the BMRA in accordance with section Q, Sub Section 6 of the Balancing and Settlement Code. - 2 Having regard to information provided to us by BSC Parties (including their forecast levels of electricity demand) and to the requirements of the licensed transmission system security standards, we shall undertake operational planning for the timescales year ahead to day ahead:- - (a) for the matching of generation output (including, if achievable, a reserve of BMUs to provide a security margin sufficient to maintain an acceptable level of short term supply security) with forecast demand after taking into account: - (i) BMUs availability, flexibility, prices and submitted dynamics; - (ii) transmission system capability; - (iii) electricity delivered to the transmission system from generation which is not required to submit Physical Notification (PN) data; - (iv) DSBR availability and prices; and
+- We shall be responsible for making a forecast of 'GB National Demand' and 'GB Transmission System Demand' (as defined in the Grid Code) and the periodic release of these forecasts to the Balancing Mechanism Reporting Agent (BMRA) in accordance with the timetable specified in the BC1, Appendix 2 of the Grid Code.
+This data is published by the BMRA in accordance with section Q, Sub Section 6.1 of the Balancing and Settlement Code. - 2 Having regard to information provided to us by market participants (including their forecast levels of electricity demand) and to the requirements of the licensed transmission system security standards, we shall undertake operational planning for the timescales year ahead to day ahead:- - (a) for the matching of generation output (including, if achievable, a reserve of BMUs to provide a security margin sufficient to maintain an acceptable level of short term supply security) with forecast demand after taking into account: - (i) BMUs availability, flexibility, prices and submitted dynamics; - (ii) transmission system capability; - (iii) electricity delivered to the transmission system from generation which is not required to submit Physical Notification (PN) data; - (iv) any other relevant information. - (b) to enable maintenance on parts of the transmission system. - We will seek to comply with the above principles in deploying all available balancing measures in order to maintain system security at all times. - 4 We will achieve balancing measures through the: - (i) acceptance of Bids and Offers submitted by generation and demand to the BM); - (ii) call off of Ancillary Service contracts; - (iii) call off of other services which serve to assist us in operating the transmission system;